ejrbuss/go/README.md

   \____/\____/
 ```
 indiGO is a web application implementation of the traditional Chinese game Go.
-It includes a number of features including a story mode, seperate ai opponents,
+It includes a number of features including a story mode, separate ai opponents,
 game replays, and user accounts.

 ## Dependencies